Samsung/tizen-docs/docs/platform/reference/setting-up-docker.md

 ### DNS

-1. Create a file named `/etc/docker/daemon.json` that adds the `dns` key
+1. Create a file named `/etc/docker/daemon.json` that adds the `dns` key:

    ```json
    {